birkin/vector_search_experimentation/README.md

 ### use-case

 I gave the use-case reason above, that common key-word searches on "climate change" won't return documents about "global warming".
-Solr, the indexer we use for many search applications, does have smarts: it'll break out tokens and lemmatize, so that a search on "jumping" will find relevant documents that don't contain the word "jumping", but do contain the words "jump", "jumped", or "jumping".
-But it won't return items that are about "hopping".
+Solr, the indexer we use for many search applications, does have smarts: it'll break out tokens and lemmatize, so that a search on "jumping" will find relevant documents that don't contain the word "jumping", but do contain the words "jump", "jumped", or "jumps".
+But it won't return items that are about "hopping" or "leaping".

 ### embeddings